Revti222006/por/README.md

 - CTA buttons and branding elements

 # Built With
--HTML5
+- HTML5
--CSS3
+- CSS3
--No frameworks or JavaScript — purely static design
+- No frameworks or JavaScript — purely static design